Abel1802/notebooks/journal/ReflectionListening.md

 ### some important experience for updating (3-12-2022)

-- I would more likely to continue my study planning if I get positive feedback. eg. When I understood the main meaning of the roundtable, a podcast, I want to continue my listening practice.
+- I would more likely to continue my study planning if I get positive feedback. e.g. When I understood the main meaning of the roundtable, a podcast, I want to continue my listening practice.